Internet Service Disclosure

 Factors impacting internet throughput

-The items listed below are some of the more significant items which impact service throughput on an ultrafast Fiber Gigabit service (as well as all other High-Speed Internet services) but is not an all-inclusive list.
+The items listed below are some of the more significant items which impact service throughput on an ultrafast fiber internet service (as well as all other High-Speed Internet services) but is not an all-inclusive list.

 • The number of devices connected to the customer’s network.
-A customer can use one device or many devices to access the Fiber Gigabit Internet service.
-When multiple devices are connected to the Fiber Gigabit service, they will share the throughput provided to the service address.
+A customer can use one device or many devices to access the fiber internet service.
+When multiple devices are connected to the fiber internet service, they will share the throughput provided to the service address.
 Multiple devices sharing the internet connection can affect the speed each device and its respective applications experience, depending on the applications being utilized.

 • Customer’s hardware.
 Personal computer, laptop, handset, tablet, gaming device, etc. must be capable of processing the throughput enabled by the Fiber Gigabit service.
 Processor type, operating system, browser version, memory and hard disk size are several of the many attributes impacting overall throughput (See Connected Device Minimum Requirements section for recommendations on computer hardware).